malaybaku/VMagicMirror/docs/langs/_english/docs/vmc_protocol.md

 VMagicMirror does a kind of re-target process when apply the motion.

-There are no problems to load different avatar in source app, as far as it leads appearance issue.
+You can use different avatars in source app, as far as it does not lead appearance issue.

 </div>